kubernetes/website/docs/concepts/overview/components.md

   * Downloads the pod's secrets.
   * Runs the pod's containers via docker (or, experimentally, rkt).
   * Periodically executes any requested container liveness probes.
-  * Reports the status of the pod back to the rest of the system, by creating a "mirror pod" if necessary.
+  * Reports the status of the pod back to the rest of the system, by creating a *mirror pod* if necessary.
   * Reports the status of the node back to the rest of the system.
-{% endcapture %}

 ### kube-proxy

 [kube-proxy](/docs/admin/kube-proxy) enables the Kubernetes service abstraction by maintaining network rules on the host and performing connection forwarding.

 ### docker

-`docker` is of course used for actually running containers.
+docker is used for running containers.

 ### rkt

-`rkt` is supported experimentally as an alternative to docker.
+rkt is supported experimentally for running containers as an alternative to docker.

 ### supervisord

-`supervisord` is a lightweight process babysitting system for keeping kubelet and docker running.
+supervisord is a lightweight process monitoring and control system that can be used to keeo kubelet and docker running.

 ### fluentd

-`fluentd` is a daemon which helps provide [cluster-level logging](#cluster-level-logging).
+fluentd is a daemon which helps provide [cluster-level logging](#cluster-level-logging).
+{% endcapture %}

+{% include templates/concept.md %}